365view/slate/source/includes/_auth.md

 > Example JSON object to login as the user <bold>Administrator</bold> with the encrypted password <bold>365admin</bold>

+This method allows to login to a connector.

 ### HTTP request

 `POST /login/:locale`